mastodon/documentation/content/en/admin/config.md

 Instead of binding to an IP address like `127.0.0.1`, you may bind to a Unix socket.
 This variable is process-specific, e.g. you need different values for every process, and it works for both web (Puma) processes and streaming API (Node.js) processes.

 {{< hint style="warning" >}}
-This variable cannot be defined in dotenv (`.env`) files as it's used before they are loaded and cannot be shared between different processes.
+This variable cannot be defined in dotenv (`.env`) files as it's used before they are loaded.
 {{</ hint >}}

 #### `PORT`